 Students are welcome to invite their school friends to visit the college.
-Friends are also required to register in the visitor iPad and are not permitted in students' units without prior permission.
-Students' friends are required to follow staff instructions whilst on college grounds.
+Friends also are not permitted in student units and are required to follow staff instructions whilst on college grounds.

 Chores

 Students will be required to work as a team to assist around the college with simple duties such as: